freedomofpress/securedrop/tails_files/README.md

 Type the administration password that you selected when starting Tails and hit enter.
 The installation process will download additional software and then open a text editor with a file called *torrc_additions*.

 Edit the file with the *HidServAuth* information for your SecureDrop instance that you got during the [installation process](https://github.com/freedomofpress/securedrop/blob/develop/docs/install.md#finalize-the-installation-on-the-app-server).
-This information contains of the address to the Document Interface and your personal authentication string.
+This information includes, among other things, the address to the Document Interface and your personal authentication string.
 The information from the installation guide results in the following:

 ```
 # add HidServAuth lines here